Vel-aravindhan/Prodigy_wd_04/README.md

-# Prodigy_wd_04
+# Personal portfolio
 My personal portfolio website is a showcase of my skills and projects, built using HTML for structure, CSS for styling, and JavaScript for interactivity.
+The HTML provides the foundation with sections for an introduction, about me, projects, and contact information.
+CSS is used extensively to create a visually appealing design, including layout, typography, color schemes, and responsiveness across different devices.
+JavaScript enhances the user experience with features like smooth scrolling, interactive project displays, and potentially a contact form with client-side validation.
+The portfolio is designed to be clean, modern, and easy to navigate, highlighting my abilities and providing potential employers or collaborators with a clear overview of my work.